Genetic Testing for Mental Health Conditions

 Ongoing Clinical Trials

-The Genecept Assay is a panel of 10 genes, each of which has shown some association with psychiatric disorders or with the pharmacokinetics of psychotropic medications.
-The analytic validity of the assay cannot be determined due to a lack of information on the testing methods.
+Panels of multiple genetic tests have been developed to aid the diagnosis and treatment of mental health disorders.
+Genes included in the panels have shown some association with psychiatric disorders or with the pharmacokinetics of psychotropic medications.
+The analytic validity of these assays cannot be determined due to a lack of information on the testing methods.
 The available evidence on clinical validity consists of genome-wide association studies and case-control studies that indicate a correlation between variants of these genes and clinical factors.
 This evidence shows low-strength associations with a variety of psychiatric and non-psychiatric conditions.
 Often the evidence for an association is not consistently reported across all studies, and in many cases, there are correlations of the same genetic variants with other non-psychiatric disorders.
 There are also a range of associations reported for response to certain medications and alterations in pharmacokinetics.
 Evidence on clinical utility is lacking.
 Management changes that occur as a result of this assay are ill-defined, with uncertain impact on clinical outcomes.
-In addition, it is not well understood how unexpected results or unknown variants are handled, and whether these type of results have an impact on diagnostic work-up, treatment decisions, and health outcomes.
-Due to these deficiencies in the evidence base, the Genecept assay is considered investigational for all indications.
+In addition, it is not well -understood how unexpected results or unknown variants are handled and whether these type of results have an impact on diagnostic work-up, treatment decisions, and health outcomes.
+Due to these deficiencies in the evidence base, genetic testing panels for mental health disorders are considered investigational for all indications.

 Practice Guidelines and Position Statements